 How is Bass fishing the Morning After a Full Moon?

 Conventional theory and anecdotal “talk” lead many to believe that bass do not eat much the day after a full moon because the moon has provided enough light for them to forage and eat during the entire night of the full moon.
-I’ve not found any basis nor research to support this contention and I still catch fish after a full moon.
+However, I’ve not found any basis or research to support this contention, and I still catch fish after a full moon.